Phil Collins: Drumming and influence

 In his book on the "legends" who defined progressive rock drumming, American drummer Rich Lackowski wrote: "Phil Collins's grooves in early Genesis recordings paved the way for many talented drummers to come.
 His ability to make the drums bark with musicality and to communicate so convincingly in odd time signatures left many a drummer tossing on the headphones and playing along to Phil's lead."
 In 2014, readers of Rhythm voted Collins the fourth most influential progressive rock drummer for his work on the 1974 Genesis album The Lamb Lies Down on Broadway.
 In 2015, MusicRadar named Collins one of the six pioneers of progressive rock drumming.
 In 2005, Planet Rock listeners voted Collins the fifth greatest rock drummer in history.
 Collins was ranked tenth in "The Greatest Drummers of All Time" list by Gigwise and number nine in a list of "The 20 greatest drummers of the last 25 years" by MusicRadar in 2010.
 In 1987, Collins said of his fast playing in Brand X and early Genesis: "I actually can't play like that anymore".
+Collins was ranked by Rolling Stone at 43 in its list of the 100 Greatest Drummers of All Time.